If you’re interested in making your soil more acidic, you can try a few natural methods. Adding vinegar to your soil can help.

-Begin by adding small amounts of your chosen remedy, and test the soil regularly to see how it’s responding.
-With a little patience, you can get the right soil acidity for your plants.
+Begin by adding small amounts of your chosen remedy and test the soil regularly to see how it responds.
+With a little patience, you can achieve the right soil acidity for your plants.

 Why Increase Soil Acidity?